The Welfare Foundation for Social and Cultural Affairs (KIKPE) was founded in Athens in 1988.

 - to support long-term actions in the sector of education and training, in the widest sense, in collaboration with similar agencies and foundations wherever possible

 - to valorize at best the collections and archives in the Foundation’s possession, and to present these to the public in Greece and abroad

-The Foundation is managed by a three-member Board, which selects specialist external collaborators to whom it entrusts the realization of each project.
+The Foundation is managed by a five-member Board, which selects specialist external collaborators to whom it entrusts the realization of each project.